chutium/spark-appliance/README.md

 ## TODOs

+* Spark HA with zookeeper
+* Start spark cluster with given hive-site.xml
+* add more start/env variables such as -c (--cores) and -m (--memory)
 * spark-submit wrapper with ssh-tunnel
 * spark sql wrapper with ssh-tunnel
 * Appliance to deploy Spark cluster programmatically